Maximus Inc.: Controversies

-January 2013- A Maximus employee, Marilyn Beltran, based in Boston MA was indicted for allegedly stealing more than $490,000 from the Massachusetts Medicaid program.
+January 2013- A Maximus employee based in Boston MA was indicted for allegedly stealing more than $490,000 from the Massachusetts Medicaid program.
 The theft had occurred over a period of nine years.
+She was convicted in December 2013.

 February 2013 In his February 2013 report, the British Columbia auditor general said that Maximus 10-year contract with BC Health lacked adequate monitoring and had not brought the "expected benefits" it had promised.
 Major deadlines were not met and no penalties were laid.
 Desktop and laptops were not replaced as often as agreed upon.
 Even after almost a decade, privacy issues had not been dealt with adequately.
 BC Health relies solely on the company to self-report breaches.
 Subcontractors were not given security audits.
 As well, auditing does not “provide assurance that data access and storage are limited to Canada and that the data can be segregated from the service provider’s parent companies.”

+April 2021 An investigation by NPR and The Marshall Project found that many U.S. states were involved in the following practice, using Maximus as enabler and facilitator:

+"Social Security pays benefits to children who have significant disabilities, when their parents are disabled, or if a parent has died.
+When the check goes to a minor, someone is designated as the representative payee, trusted to use that money in the best interest of the child.
+States routinely take that money to cover the cost of foster care, even though there are already state and federal sources to pay for it and even though other impoverished children and youth who don't get Social Security checks aren't responsible for paying for their foster care."
+Maximus was found to be among the consulting companies that were hired by states—including Alaska, California, Florida, Illinois, Iowa, Nebraska, New York, Maryland, and South Carolina—to locate foster children eligible to receive disability and other checks from Social Security and register them, for the sole purpose of generating revenue for the states.
+Even after these foster children aged out of the foster care program, they were not able to get the Social Security funds to which they were entitled.
+Law professor Daniel L. Hatcher criticized the practice in his book The Poverty Industry.

 March 2022 A report by the Student Borrower Protection Center and the Communications Workers of America noted consumer complaints filed against Aidvantage in relation to federal student loans, and accused Maximus, its parent company, of mismanagement.

+In 2022 and 2023 Maximus workers were involved in actions to demonstrate against labor conditions and for improved pay, following employee layoffs.